|Effective Date: 05/04/2019

 Use and Disclosure of Personal Information

-Except as provided for herein or as otherwise permitted or required under applicable law, YMCA of Central Florida will not disclose your Personal Information to any third party for purposes unrelated to the YMCA without having received your permission
+Except as provided for herein or as otherwise permitted or required under applicable law, YMCA of Central Florida will not disclose your Personal Information to any third party for purposes unrelated to “the Y” without having received your permission.

 - Provide Services.
 We use your Personal Information to respond to requests that you make, to provide services and help us serve you better, and to provide you with a personalized website experience.